Beliavsky/Burkardt-Fortran-90/README.md

 [toms715](https://people.math.sc.edu/Burkardt/f_src/toms715/toms715.html) evaluates special functions, including the Bessel I, J, K, and Y functions of order 0, of order 1, and of any real order, Dawson's integral, the error function, exponential integrals, the gamma function, the normal distribution function, the psi function.

+# Interpolation and Approximation

+[divdif](https://people.math.sc.edu/Burkardt/f_src/divdif/divdif.html) creates, prints and manipulates divided difference polynomials based on data tabulated at evenly spaced or unevenly spaced argument values.

+[hermite](https://people.math.sc.edu/Burkardt/f_src/hermite/hermite.html) constructs the Hermite polynomial which interpolates function and derivative values at given points.

+[interp](https://people.math.sc.edu/Burkardt/f_src/interp/interp.html) takes a set of data associated with successive values of a parameter, and produces an interpolating function which can be evaluated over a continuous range of the parameter.

 # Numerical Methods -- general

 [nms](https://people.sc.fsu.edu/~jburkardt/f_src/nms/nms.html) accompanies the text "Numerical Methods and Software".